An enzyme prevents the formation of multiple heads and axes in freshwater polyp Hydra

-Category: Climate Hits: 2In the animal kingdom, specific growth factors control body axis development.
+Category: Climate Hits: 3In the animal kingdom, specific growth factors control body axis development.
 They are produced by a small group of cells at one end of the embryo to be distributed in a graded fashion toward the opposite pole.
 Through this, discrete spatial patterns arise that determine the correct formation of the head-foot axis.
 Researchers have discovered an enzyme in the freshwater polyp Hydra that shapes this process by limiting the activity of certain growth factors.

 Read more https://www.sciencedaily.com/releases/2021/06/210624121706.htm